Sodium in Your Diet and Hepatitis C: What You Should Know

 When the liver is inundated with unhealthy foods or drinks, it can be overworked, which leads to problems.
 A common example of this is when a person consumes a lot of alcohol in a short amount of time.
-Although the liver can process the alcohol and remove the pollutants in minimal quantities, the liver can be overworked and unable to process everything so quickly, which is why you do not feel drunk after a few sips of alcohol but you become incredibly intoxicated after several drinks.
+Although the liver can process the alcohol and remove the pollutants in minimal quantities, the liver can be overworked and unable to process everything so quickly, which is why you do not feel drunk after a few sips of alcohol but you become intoxicated after several drinks.

 How Hepatitis C Affects these Processes